‘Conan Exiles’ Swings A Mighty Axe Despite Early Access Kinks

 Conan Exiles jumped into the fray of an increasingly crowded open-world survival genre last week with a Steam Early Access PC release.
-The Conan franchise is clearly a labor of love for the developers at Funcom and the early indications show great promise, but with the caveat of time spent laboring at the Wheel of Pain.
+The Conan franchise is clearly a labor of love for the developers at Funcom, and the early indications show great promise, but with the caveat of time spent laboring at the Wheel of Pain.

 The Riddle of… Early Access